ALN / ADY

 Here at Ysgol Santes Tudful we have a fully inclusive ethos, and firmly believe that all children deserve to have the very best opportunities to achieve their full potential.
 All staff encourage and support pupils to reach their full potential and promote positive self-esteem and success.

 Many children, at some time in their school career, will have an additional learning need of some kind.
 Some children will need help and support for all of their time at school, whilst others will need support for a short time.

 We follow a Graduated Response approach to support all children, and work closely with parents/carers and outside agencies to maximize learning.

 Pupils who meet our criteria for having ALN will be supported by class teachers, teaching assistants other adults and their learning environment.
 As a school we identify support for Pupils under the following areas:

 - School Action (SA) - Support for Pupils identified as School Action lies within our School.
 This may be in the form of school based interventions or differentiated tasks in class.
 There would be no involvement or support from any external agencies

 - School Action Plus (SA+) - Those who are identified as School Action Plus will have the additional support and/or advice of external agencies such as Speech and Language, Behavioural Support or Educational Psychologist.

 - Statement - Pupils with statements are provided with provision to meet their needs by the Local Authority, who take responsibility for this Statement.
 The school will fully engage with the statement process.

-Individual Education Plans (IEP's) are written and reviewed with children on a termly basis, looking at individual targets and needs, and are shared with parents/carers.
 One Page Profiles and Team Around the Child meetings are used to support Person Centred Planning (PCP).